ydluo/qdyn/README.md

 ## Summary

-*QDYN* is a boundary element software package to simulate earthquake cycles (tectonic fault slip) under the quasi-dynamic approximation (quasi-static elasticity with radiation damping).
+*QDYN* is a boundary element software to simulate earthquake cycles (tectonic fault slip) under the quasi-dynamic approximation (quasi-static elasticity with radiation damping).

-The code implements adaptive time stepping and shared-memory parallelization to simulate earthquake cycles including seismic and aseismic slip.
-QDYN includes various forms of rate-and-state friction and state evolution laws.
-It handles non-planar fault geometries in 3D and 2D elastic media, as well as spring-block simulations.
-It has a user-friendly matlab interface and graphical output.
+*QDYN* has adaptive time stepping to simulate earthquake cycles including seismic and aseismic slip, on non-planar faults in 3D and 2D elastic media and on spring-block systems.
+It includes various forms of rate-and-state friction and state evolution laws, parallelization for shared and distributed memory systems, and a user-friendly matlab interface for setting inputs and visualizing outputs.

 --------------------------------